peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

             ERational second)`<br>
  Gets the lesser value between two values, ignoring their signs.
 * `ERational Multiply​(int v)`<br>
- Returns the value of this instance multiplied by a 32-bit signed integer.
+ Multiplies this arbitrary-precision rational number by a 32-bit signed integer and returns the result.
 * `ERational Multiply​(long v)`<br>
- Returns the value of this instance multiplied by a 64-bit signed integer.
+ Multiplies this arbitrary-precision rational number by a 64-bit signed integer and returns the result.
 * `ERational Multiply​(ERational otherValue)`<br>
- Multiplies this instance by the value of an arbitrary-precision rational number.
+ Multiplies this arbitrary-precision rational number by another arbitrary-precision rational number and returns the result.
 * `ERational Negate()`<br>
  Returns a rational number with the same value as this one but with the sign reversed.
 * `ERational Remainder​(int v)`<br>
- Finds the remainder that results when this instance is divided by the value of a 32-bit signed integer.
+ Returns the remainder that would result when this arbitrary-precision rational number is divided by a 32-bit signed integer.
 * `ERational Remainder​(long v)`<br>
- Finds the remainder that results when this instance is divided by the value of a 64-bit signed integer.
+ Returns the remainder that would result when this arbitrary-precision rational number is divided by a 64-bit signed integer.
 * `ERational Remainder​(ERational otherValue)`<br>
- Finds the remainder that results when this instance is divided by the value of an arbitrary-precision rational number.
+ Returns the remainder that would result when this arbitrary-precision rational number is divided by another arbitrary-precision rational number.
 * `int signum()`<br>
  Gets the sign of this rational number.
 * `ERational Subtract​(int v)`<br>
- Returns the result of subtracting a 32-bit signed integer from this instance.
+ Subtracts a 32-bit signed integer from this arbitrary-precision rational number and returns the result.
 * `ERational Subtract​(long v)`<br>
- Returns the result of subtracting a 64-bit signed integer from this instance.
+ Subtracts a 64-bit signed integer from this arbitrary-precision rational number and returns the result.
 * `ERational Subtract​(ERational otherValue)`<br>
- Subtracts an arbitrary-precision rational number from this instance.
+ Subtracts an arbitrary-precision rational number from this arbitrary-precision rational number and returns the result.
 * `byte ToByteChecked()`<br>
  Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding